georn/gecousb/README.md

 I want to find information about the student group, members, and projects.

 As a student,
-so I can assist to teacher assistant's classes
+so I can assist to Geco's classes
-I want to find out information about the term schedules.
+I want to find out information about the schedules for the term.

-As a student,
-so I can find out about the lastest updates in the student group on the website, I want to see the twitter feed on the website.
 ```

 Later on, the project involves giving a platform to teacher's assistant